 --snip--

-Finally, we’ll import the geospatial data and save it as an object called usa_states_geom:usa_states_geom <- usa_sf() %>%
+Finally, import the geospatial data and save it as an object called usa_states_geom like so:

+usa_states_geom <- usa_sf() %>%

 select(name) %>%

 st_transform(us_laea_proj)

-The usa_sf() function from the albersusa package gives us simple features data for all US states.
-Conveniently, it places Alaska and Hawaii in locations, and at a scale, that make them easy to see.
-This data includes multiple variables, but we need only the state names, so we keep the name variable only.
+The usa_sf() function from the albersusa package gives you simple features data for all US states.
+Conveniently, it places Alaska and Hawaii at a position and scale that make them easy to see.
+This data includes multiple variables, but because you need only the state names, this code keeps just the name variable.

-We then use the st_transform() function from the sf package to change the coordinate reference system.
+The st_transform() function from the sf package changes the coordinate reference system.
 The one used here comes from the us_laea_proj object in the albersusa package.
-Remember the Albers equal-area conic convenience projection we used to change the appearance of our Wyoming counties map?
-This is the same projection.
+This is the Albers equal-area conic convenience projection you used earlier to change the appearance of the Wyoming counties map.

 Calculating Daily COVID-19 Cases

-Next, we need to calculate the number of daily COVID-19 cases.
-We have to do this because the covid_data data frame gives us cumulative cases by state, but not the number of cases per day:
+The covid_data data frame lists cumulative COVID-19 cases by state, but not the number of cases per day, so the next step is to calculate that number:

 covid_cases <- covid_data %>%